2026 Edition

 Surviving spouse of one qualifying veteran

 These are maximum MAPR (Maximum Annual Pension Rate) amounts.
 Your actual benefit is reduced by countable income.
+The 2026 net worth limit is $155,356 — if your net worth exceeds this, you won't qualify.
+Your home, vehicle, and certain other assets are excluded from this calculation.

 Learn More About VA Pension A&A